repoforge/mirrorlist/README.md

-This repository is used to generate yum mirrorlists for repoforge project.
+This repository is used to generate yum mirrorlists for RepoForge project.